 The huge simplification which all this brings, in paperwork and administration, offers not only major cost savings for all concerned but also an equally large reduction in the opportunities for errors or outright abuse, whether by the incumbent government, its staff or its citizens.
 Everybody wins.

-Education is the foundation of any enlightened society, and never more so than today.
+Education is the foundation of any enlightened society, and never more so than among the fake news of today's social media.
 Commitment to education for all must therefore be of the highest priority for government.

 First and foremost, our children must be protected from being used as political footballs, as so often happens today.
 Neither elected politicians nor their career civil servants have any claim to administer education better than the experts.
 Education will be taken out of the hands of meddling politicians and given back to the teaching profession.
 This includes the curriculum and management of state education.
 Ofqual will not be abolished.
 But it will be recast primarily as central government's enabler, helping with the planning and implementation of better schooling, university and adult education to the guidelines set out by the professional teaching bodies.
 Local Education Authorities will share these roles at local level, but no more.
 The role of watchdog is passed to the professional bodies.
 If they fall short of public expectations, remedy will be sought not in political meddling but in working with all parties to identify the problem and to bring professional practices back up to standard.